 - 1. The transport of parts and/or personal effects or assistance, transport or towing by a vehicle and/or a person other than a car, motorbike or truck officially entered in and still in the race or as vehicles in the Assistance category and their crew. - 2.
 The stocking, dropping or parachuting of spare parts, tools, personal effects, fuel throughout all the countries crossed by the Rally. - 3.
 All assistance in an enclosed place, closed or guarded, even if this place is situated within the area of the bivouac.
 A tent is not considered as an enclosed place. - 4.
 The presence of a vehicle from the Assistance category on the route of a Selective Section. - 5.
-During a stage with several Selective Sections, the assistance is prohibited at the starts, finish and road sections of the intermediary specials.
-Only assistance from the first Selective Section and the arrival of the last Selective Section will be allowed.
-Tyre changes are not permitted for all competitors regardless of their category. - 6.
-During a refuelling in a Selective Section, assistance is prohibited before, during and after the refuelling. - 7.
+During a refuelling in a Selective Section, assistance is prohibited before, during and after the refuelling. - 6.
 All airborne assistance not controlled by the organisers.
 Airborne assistance is considered as any presence on a Stage of an aircraft having aboard any person with any link whatsoever with a competitor.